Nathan-Busse/NebulaNavigator/README.md

 ## Overview

 Nebula Navigator is an AI-powered interactive tool that transforms code repository analysis into an immersive 3D experience.
 By visualizing your code as a dynamic galaxy, the tool provides cutting-edge insights into code quality, structure, and dependencies.
-Its core features—such as vector terrain rendering using Perlin noise and real-time AI-driven analysis—enable seamless navigation and deep understanding of complex codebases.
+Its core features—such as vector terrain rendering using Perlin noise and real-time AI-driven analysis—enable seamless navigation and a deeper understanding of complex codebases.

-NebulaNavigator is an idea imspired from the map orb Jim Hawkins used to find Nathanial Flints' trove in the movie version of Treasure Planet:
+Nebula Navigator is an idea inspired by the map orb Jim Hawkins used to find Nathanial Flint's trove in the movie version of *Treasure Planet*:

 [Jim Hawkins' map orb inspiration](https://github.com/user-attachments/assets/64da5730-fbf6-4de0-9321-1b733eb20563)

-Unfortunatly, unlike its fictional muse it wont lead to treasure but instead leads to a more efficeint and proactive developement environment.
+Unfortunately, unlike its fictional muse, it won't lead to treasure, but it paves the way for a more efficient and proactive development environment.

 ---